stormpath/stormpath.js/README.md

 });
 ````

+# Changelog

+### 0.2.0

+Support for Single-Sign-On (SSO)

+### 0.1.0

+First release!
+This release includes all the methods that you need to
+build your own ID Site

 # Contributing

 We regularly maintain our GitHub repostiory, and are quick about reviewing pull requests and accepting changes!